mike-morr/mike-morr.github.io/src/_posts/Angular-6-Router-How-To-Get-Route-Parameters.md

     switchMap((params: ParamMap) =>
       of(params.get('postName'))
     )
+  ).subscribe(d => {
-  ).subscribe(d => this.postName = d);
+    this.postName = d;
+    // Other processing here, this is important.
+    // ngOnInit only runs once so it is important to put processing code inside the subscribe });
 }
 ```

-The above code creates an observable of the route parameter and then we subscribe to the observable
+The above code creates an observable ```of``` the route parameter and then we subscribe to the observable
 so that we can set the ```postName``` property.